Concrete Polishing Grit Progression Guide

 Inconsistent gloss across the floor: Uneven grinding at early steps.
 The floor wasn’t flat enough before transitioning to resin.
 Go back to metal bond and re-level.

 For pad selection, see Polishing Pad Buying Guide and Best Polishing Pads for Concrete.
 For step-by-step technique, see How to Polish Concrete Floors.
+For the initial metal-bond grinding phase that comes before polishing, see How to Grind a Concrete Floor.

 Virginia Abrasives manufactures diamond polishing pads — check the VA Amazon store for current availability and pad sets.
 For diamond blades and grinding tools to use alongside your polishing work, browse the full VA lineup.